-6. Reverse DNS
+7. REVERSE DNS

 RIR Policy Comment AFRINIC Only make delegations on 8-bit boundaries (/16 or /24).
 Multiple delegations may be requested to cover CIDR prefixes for blocks bigger than a /24.
-Reverse DNS services are denied to LIRs that have not registered at least one customer (or LIR use) assignment into the whois database Members may only obtain rDNS if address space issued (assigned or sub- allocated) is recorded in the AFRINIC whois Database.
+Reverse DNS services are denied to LIRs that have not registered at least one customer (or LIR use) assignment into the whois database Lame RDNS delegations are not permitted and are subject to a removal process.
+Members may only obtain rDNS if address space issued (assigned or suballocated) is recorded in the AFRINIC whois Database.
 APNIC Provides reverse DNS based on domain objects in the APNIC database.
 If the delegation is /16 or larger then the authority for the reverse zone, it is delegated to the custodian of the address space.
 Policy for "lame delegations" checking established and enforced.
 ARIN Not applicable.
 ARIN's delegation management tools enable you to individually manage each reverse delegation within both IPv4 and IPv6 networks.
 Delegations can be managed in IPv4 on byte boundaries (/8, /16 or /24's), and IPv6 networks can be managed on nibble boundaries (every 4 bits of the IPv6 address).
 ARIN Provides reverse DNS for all allocations and assignments in the database with the following exception: For all /16 or larger blocks ARIN delegates reverse DNS authority to the registrant. - LACNIC Provides reverse DNS for all parent blocks.
 Does not provide reverse DNS for reassignments on child blocks if the parent is /16 or greater.
-Policy for "lame delegations" checking established and enforced RIPE NCC Provides reverse DNS delegation on request.
+Policy for "lame delegations" checking established and enforced

+RIR Policy Comment RIPE NCC Provides reverse DNS delegation on request.
 Deploys DNSSEC on all the reverse zones.
 RIPE NCC verifies RFC1912 compliance.

-7. NATIONAL INTERNET REGISTRIES (NIRS)
+8. NATIONAL INTERNET REGISTRIES (NIRS)

-RIR Policy

-AFRINIC Not applicable.

-ARIN RIPE NCC

-APNIC NIRs operate in Korea, China, Japan, Taiwan, Indonesia, India and Vietnam.
+RIR Policy AFRINIC ARIN RIPE NCC Not applicable.
+APNIC NIRs operate in South Korea, China, Japan, Taiwan, Indonesia, India and Vietnam.
 They are not ISPs.
-They allocate to their members within their economy following APNIC policies.
-Organizations within those NIR economies may go to either the relevant NIR or APNIC.
+They delegate to their members within their economy following APNIC policies.
+Organizations and individuals within those NIR economies may go to either the relevant NIR or APNIC.
 LACNIC NIRs operate in Brazil and Mexico.
 They are not ISPs.
 They allocate to their members following LACNIC policies.
 NIRs are responsible for providing services within their country.

-8. POLICY DEVELOPMENT
+9. POLICY DEVELOPMENT

-R IR Policy
+RIR Policy

-FRINIC The policy development process is consensus based, open to anyone to participate and is transparent in archiving all decisions and policies so that they are publicly accessible.
+AFRINIC The policy development process is consensus based, open to anyone to participate and is transparent in

-А RIN

-L ACNIC

-R
+APNIC archiving all decisions and policies so that they are publicly accessible.

+ARIN

+LACNIC

+RIPE NCC

-9. INTERNET EXPERIMENTS
+10. INTERNET EXPERIMENTS